 - a.
 All academic work and materials submitted for assessment must be the work of the student. - b.
-Cheating is not only limited to copying from the work of others and providing unauthorized assistance, but also includes the use of devices or other surreptitious means for the purpose of obtaining falsely-derived passing scores on examinations. - c.
-Students are prohibited from submitting any material prepared by or purchased from another person or company.
+Cheating is not only limited to copying from the work of others and providing unauthorized assistance, but also includes the use of devices or other surreptitious means for the purpose of obtaining falsely-derived passing scores on examinations.

-- d.
+- c.
+Students are prohibited from submitting any material prepared by or purchased from another person or company. - d.
 All students are expected to take the process of advanced education most seriously and act responsibly.
 Students who violate College examination rules are subject disciplinary action. - e.
-If a student is found to be cheating, the following penalties apply: - (1) The student will fail the course in which they were found to be cheating in during its examination. - (2) A disciplinary warning will be added to their file. - (3) Subsequent episodes of cheating or academic dishonesty will result in dismissal from the college.
+If a student is found to be cheating, the following procedures apply: - (1) The faculty member who discovers the academic integrity violation completes a form describing the disciplinary infraction incident.
+This form is submitted to the Dean through the Department Chair.
+After review, the Dean takes the appropriate action based on the particular case.
+This can range from giving the student a failing grade on the exam or assignment, a failing grade for the course, or stronger action based on the severity of the infraction. - (2) Copies of reports related to this violation are distributed to the student, faculty member, Department Chair, and the Registrar, who will place a copy of the report in the student file. - (3) Subsequent episodes of cheating or academic dishonesty will result in dismissal from the College.